meabhmc/webdriver_testing/README.md

-##Automated Test Project
+## Automated Test Project

-Testing the search results of property website using Selenium WebDriver and TestNG
+Testing the search results of property website using Selenium WebDriver with Java, and TestNG